The Science of Fried Rice, Mysterious New Giant Virus, and Other Top Research News of the Week

 Volume 1 | Issue 9

 In a recent study, scientists have answered an all-important question that can change lives: how to make the best-fried rice.
 The typical action of tossing of rice from woks into the air before catching it performed in professional (or flair) cooking enables the food to undergo temperatures of up to 1200°C without burning.
-Now, through extensive experiments, researchers have determined an optimal motion and regime for this technique.
-It may not be possible for humans to stick to this stringent regime, but in a future where robots may soon be cooking for us, this can help to teach them to make the perfect fried rice.
+Now, through extensive experiments, researchers have determined an optimal motion and regimen for this technique.
+It may not be possible for humans to stick to this stringent regimen, but in a future where robots may soon be cooking for us, this can help to teach them to make the perfect fried rice.
 After all, what is the point of science, at the end of the day, if you don’t use it to make good things even better?

 Giant viruses are pretty fascinating: apart from the fact that they are much larger than regular viruses (and even some bacteria), they carry out complex functions like DNA replication and protein synthesis– challenging the popular belief that viruses are “non-living” entities.
 Scientists have recently discovered a new type of giant virus in Brazil: and it appears to be an orphan.
 The newly discovered “Yaravirus” is—no doubt—an enigma, because currently, scientists have no clue as to what other species it might be related to.
 This is no surprise, considering that 90% of the Yaravirus genome is unprecedented, composed of “orphan genes”, or genes without a lineage.
 Pondering on its origin, scientists predict that it might have somehow evolved into a reduced form from a distant giant virus relative, but as of now, this is mere conjecture.